jupyter-server/gateway_provisioners/docs/source/operators/deploy-kubernetes.md

 ````{seealso}
 ```{eval-rst}
-See :ref:`configuring-gp`, with a focus on kubernetes-specific options, for additional configuration options within the host application.
+See :ref:`configuring-gp`, with a focus on Kubernetes-specific options, for additional configuration options within the host application.
 ```
 ````